yanzhenjie/Album/README.md

 # Album
-`Album` is an MaterialDesign tyle open source album, the main function is: `Album and Gallery`.
+`Album` is an MaterialDesign tyle open source album, the main function is: `Album, Camera and Gallery`.

-Image upload recommended NoHttp：[NoHttp Open source address](https://github.com/yanzhenjie/NoHttp).

 [中文文档](./README-CN.md)